justeat/JustTweak/README.md

              :execution_position => :before_compile
 ```

 Every time the target is built, the code generator tool will regenerate the code for the stack.
-It will include all the properties backing the features defined in the `LocalConfiguration`.
+It will include all the properties backing the features defined in the `LocalTweakProvider`.

 - Add the generated files to you project and start using the stack.

 ### Implementation details

-The order of the objects in the `configurations` array defines the priority of the configurations.
+The order of the objects in the `tweakProviders` array defines the priority of the configurations.

-The `MutableConfiguration` with the highest priority, such as `UserDefaultsConfiguration` in the example above, will be used to reflect the changes made in the UI (`TweakViewController`).
-The `LocalConfiguration` should have the lowest priority as it provides the default values from a local configuration and it's the one used by the `TweakViewController` to populate the UI.
+The `MutableTweakProvider` with the highest priority, such as `UserDefaultsTweakProvider` in the example above, will be used to reflect the changes made in the UI (`TweakViewController`).
+The `LocalTweakProvider` should have the lowest priority as it provides the default values from a local configuration and it's the one used by the `TweakViewController` to populate the UI.

 ### Usage (basic)